 This week, I’ve got a fascinating guest post for you from the fantastic dinmicheals.
 As a huge Marvel fan myself I ask dinmicheals to list her favourite MCU movies.
 They don’t correlate exactly with my own choices, but it’s not far off.
 Enjoy!

-Ant-Man and The Wasp (Peyton Reed)
+Ant-Man and The Wasp delivers on the quantum

 ‘Ant-Man and The Wasp’ has grossed over $622m and was the eighth highest grossing movie of 2018.
 Not bad at all.